wsgavin/osxinit/README.md

 3. `setup.sh`
 4. `osx.sh`

-Each script has it's purpose.

 ## `check.sh`

 `check.sh` essentially validates that you have some prerequisits before you start.
 Specifically we are looking for `git` and an Internet connection.
-The script will instruct you through these easy installs if you do not have them already.
+The script will instruct you through these any installs if you do not meet the requirements already.
 Otherwise the script will let you know all is good.

 ## `initialize.sh`

 `initialize.sh` will start the base install of tools and applications.
 Essentially this is homebrew doing the major lifting.
-At this time there is onlyl one tool I cannot install via homebrew, `gvm`.
+At this time there is only one tool I cannot install via homebrew, `gvm`.

 ## `setup.sh`